Here's everything you need to know about starting as a student at ICMS. If your question isn't here, please have a look at our Student Services pages.

 ICMS provides limited on-site car parking on a first come- first serve basis to those displaying a current ICMS parking permit.
 Please note that spaces are limited.

 ICMS has expansive grounds for various sporting activities including tennis, football, basketball and netball.
 There is also a pool table and ping pong table in the student common area.
-ICMS students also have teams in local rugby, futsal and netball competitions.
-General fitness activities are often arranged like the swim club, surf club, zumba, yoga and bootcamp.
+ICMS students also have teams in futsal and netball competitions.
+General fitness activities are often arranged like the running club, surf club, zumba, yoga and bootcamp.

 FEE-Help is available to all Australian pathway students for the Degree of Business and ICMS degrees.
 There will be a FEE-Help seminar during Orientation Week where you will be given information on how to apply.
 Students should note that a Tax File Number (TFN) is required to get a FEE-Help loan.
 If you don’t have a TFN you must apply for a number prior to applying for FEE-Help.